prebid/prebid.github.io/dev-docs/conditional-ad-units.md

 ## Some Ad Unit Auctions Should Be Skipped Entirely for Some Devices

 Say there's a responsive page where one of the ad units only supports larger sizes, so it doesn't make sense on phones.
 To suppress the ad unit for mobile users, we can apply conditional logic to the entire ad unit.
-Here's an example using the global sizeConfig approach (banner only):
+Here's an example using the size mapping approach (banner only):

 ```javascript